-Provides further instruction and practice in the writing process and introduces advanced language patterns.
-Includes practice in developing and improving writing strategies.
+Prepares for college-level writing by practice in the writing process with emphasis on development of thought in essays of greater length and complexity and use of appropriate syntax and diction.
 Credits are not applicable toward graduation.
-Prerequisite: Recommendation of department following satisfactory completion of ESL 31 or appropriate placement test.
+Prerequisite: Recommendation of department following satisfactory completion of ESL 41 or appropriate placement test and completion of ESL 32.
+Prerequisite or Co-requisite: (recommended) ESL 42.
 Lecture 6 hours per week.